Fleeing the scene of an accident is illegal in all 50 states. If someone is hurt in the accident, fleeing the scene amounts to a felony hit and run.

 Further, depending on the hit and run driver’s track record, they may lose their license temporarily or permanently.
 Regardless if you face civil or criminal charges, it’s never a smart idea to flee the accident scene.

-Your Next Step: Call the Hit and Run Car Accident Lawyers at Munley Law
+Your Next Step: Call a Hit and Run Attorney at Munley Law Personal Injury Attorneys

-At Munley Law, we help hit and run accident victims file a personal injury claim or a wrongful death lawsuit to recover compensation for medical bills, rehabilitation expenses, lost wages, and pain and suffering.
+At Munley Law Personal Injury Attorneys, we help hit and run accident victims file a personal injury claim or a wrongful death lawsuit to recover compensation for medical bills, rehabilitation expenses, lost wages, and pain and suffering.

-If you or someone you love has been injured in a car accident, an experienced Scranton hit and run accident attorney at Munley Law is ready to fight for you today.
+If you or someone you love has been injured in a car accident, an experienced hit and run accident attorney at Munley Law Personal Injury Attorneys is ready to fight for you today.
 Our services do not cost you a penny unless we recover for you.
 Call today or use our online form to schedule your free consultation.

 Hit and Run Accidents: FAQ

 Any car accident is stressful to be part of.
 But when the at-fault driver flees the scene and you are left with property damage and injuries, it can be catastrophic.
-Learn more about hit and run accidents below.
+Learn more about frequently asked questions in hit and run accidents below.

 - Intoxication or driving under the influence of drugs